search

 Saturday 6:59 a.m.

-Please note that Exness’s MT4/MT5 platforms observe Daylight Saving Time, so the time difference remains 9 hours regardless of whether it is summer or winter time.
+Please note that Exness’s MT4/MT5 platforms observe daylight saving time, so the time difference is 9 hours regardless of whether it is summer or winter time.

 Time Difference Between Exness MT4/MT5 Display Time and Japan Standard Time